Master of Science in International Shipping and Transport Logistics

 Graduates with the MSc in International Shipping and Transport Logistics programme are granted full exemption from the Qualifying Examination of the Chartered Institute of Logistics and Transport in Hong Kong (CILTHK).

-Graduates with the MSc in International Shipping and Transport Logistics programme are granted exemption on the following subjects of the Institute of Chartered Shipbrokers (ICS):
+Graduates with the MSc in International Shipping and Transport Logistics programme are granted exemption from the following subject by the Institute of Chartered Shipbrokers (ICS):

 - Introduction to Shipping

-Students must complete 39 academic credits (5 Compulsory Subjects and 4 International Shipping Core Subjects and 4 Elective Subjects) and 6 training credits (240-hour Maritime Industry Internship) (exemption may be granted to local scholarship recipients with relevant internship/work experience).
-In terms of Elective Subjects, they can opt for a 9-credit Dissertation plus 1 Elective or a 6-credit Project plus 2 Electives.
+Students must complete 39 academic credits (5 Compulsory Subjects, 3 International Shipping Core Subjects and 5 Elective Subjects) and 6 training credits (240-hour Maritime Industry Internship) (exemption may be granted to local scholarship recipients with relevant internship/work experience).
+In terms of Elective Subjects, students can opt for a 9-credit Dissertation plus 2 Electives or a 6-credit Project plus 3 Electives.

 The following is a summary of the core areas of study.
 Detailed information will be provided upon registration.